 Take (and share!) our Godiva action: As the Washington Post noted, Godiva does not disclose much information about the cocoa it is sourcing for its chocolate, and hasn’t done as much as its competitors to address child labor and its underlying systemic causes.
 Take our action today and tell Godiva that it must step up its efforts.

 Check out our chocolate scorecard: Our scorecard rates the major companies on their efforts to address child labor as well as gives you some ideas for more ethical alternatives you can shop from to get your sweet tooth fix.
-Reach out to your favorite companies and tell them that you expect them to do more for farmers
+Reach out to your favorite companies and tell them that you expect them to do more for farmers.
+Shopping for fair trade chocolate—like your coffee—is a great way to vote with your dollars.

 Support chocolate companies who are going the distance for cocoa farmers: Rather than boycott chocolate completely, we encourage you to support companies that are going the extra mile to support farmers.
 Green America’s scorecard and our Green Business Network are excellent resources.
 If you’re not sure what a company is doing to improve farmer income and combat child labor, ask!